 - Attend a dog-sled race.
 You don’t have to live in Alaska to see one of these – check your state’s Department of Natural Resources page, they usually have a list of upcoming events.

 - Build a fort and have a snowball fight with your kids (or your spouse/partner).
 Or buy a snow block maker and build an igloo.

-- Take a blanket and a cup of hot cocoa and sit outside on your front porch swing.
+- Take a blanket and a cup of hot cocoa and sit outside on your front porch swing with a good book.

 - Shovel paths in the snow.

 - Feed the birds or go birdwatching.
 Make your own birdfeeders out of pine cones, peanut butter, and birdseed.

 - Go on a winter picnic.
 Take blankets, sandwiches and hot soup in a thermos.
 This might give you some fun, cheap date ideas for couples as well.

 - Head out on a photo expedition to take pictures of the winter landscape.
 You can even take photography classes online through Coursera to improve your skills.